Joselinerosa/4061/pa1/README.md

 ## Challenges Faced
 1.)
 Figuring out how to use GitHub
 2.)
-Debugging .results file outputs to make sure formatting was correct
+Debugging .results file outputs to make sure formatting was correct 3.)
+Figuring out the correct syntax for some of the functions

 ## AI Tools Usage
 Peyton: I used AI to help fix my spacing for calculator.c